infinitytracking/boto3-large-message-utils/README.md

 ### Parse a message

-Handle a message that has been optimised by the LargeMessageHandler.
+Handle a message that has been optimised by the Base.

 ```python
 # received message from SQS or another AWS service.